GSA/fpki-guides/_announcements/02_google_ct.md

 ### Disable CT Checking for Government-Furnished Equipment
 {% include alert-info.html content="One option is outlined in this section.
 Additional options may be available in Chrome 67 or Chrome 68.
 We will post more information as we update the procedures.
 Please check the GitHub Issues in the GSA fpki-guides playbook repository for any in-progress discussions." %}

 Enterprise Chrome for government-furnished equipment will not check for CT if you apply a policy rule and include a **.gov or .mil top-level domain** or an **agency sub-domain**, such as _example.agency.gov_.
-You should apply configuration changes for only government-furnished equipment and only include an explicit list of **.gov or .mil top-level domains** or **agency sub-domains** in use for intranet websites.
+You should apply configuration changes for only government-furnished equipment and only include an explicit list of top-level or sub-domains in use for intranet websites.
 In some instances, you may need to create a new registry key tree in the locations specified below. <!--We're mixing both "agency" and "gov" here and in examples below.-->

 **a.&nbsp;&nbsp;Windows Registry location for Windows clients:**<br>